 Do Cats Like Mulberries?

 Cats lack sweet taste receptors so it’s unlikely to see them drooling over mulberries or any fruit, for that matter.
-Cats are also obligate carnivores by nature, so don’t need fruit and plant matter to thrive.
+Cats are also obligate carnivores by nature, so they don’t need fruit and plant matter to thrive.

 That said, we all know that cats are highly inquisitive, which can sometimes lead them to nibble on things that capture their interest without any particular reason other than sheer curiosity.
 Some cats will eat small pieces of fruit as treats and even appear to like them despite being unable to taste sweetness.
 It really depends on the cat.